KhaledMoataz/ODE_Accelerator/README.md

 # Step Module
 To initialize a modelsim project to run and test the step module:

-1. Make sure your base directory is ODE_Accelerator (this repositry).
+1. Make sure your base directory is ODE_Accelerator (this repository).
 2. Initialize modelsim project using presynthesis module: do "Step Module/init_project.tcl" or
 2. Initialize modelsim project using presynthesis module: do "Step Module/init_project_post_synthesis.tcl"